A Wholistic View of Continual Learning with Deep Neural Networks: Forgotten Lessons and the Bridge to Active and Open

-We follow previously reviewed works that employ EVT based meta-recognition to identify unknown unknowns and schematically illustrate our proposed unified framework in figure \ref{fig:EVT_diagram}.
-We will delve into the mathematical details of its realization in deep neural networks in the next section.
+\textbf{A unified framework based on meta-recognition \\ through EVT:} Out of the previously reviewed works, we posit that works that employ EVT based meta-recognition to identify unknown unknowns are one particularly suitable example to build a unified framework for our wholistic view.
+We schematically illustrate this proposed framework in Figure \ref{fig:EVT_diagram}.
+We will delve into conceivable mathematical details and a potential realization in deep neural networks in the next section, where we also further corroborate our view with empirical findings.
 For now, consider a generic embedding as a result of some deep neural network encoding.
 In the figure's leftmost panel, we have visualized an example embedding for three classes, with their mean indicated by a star and a potential decision boundary by dashed lines.
 In order to confine predictions to the known space, EVT based meta-recognition makes use of data instances with extreme distance values to the average embedding of a class.
 Typically, a Weibull distribution is used to model the distance distribution for the entire dataset and capture samples that feature stronger deviation in a heavy tail.
-In the original works that have proposed this model for open set recognition \cite{Scheirer2013,Scheirer2014, Bendale2015}, the cumulative distribution function is then used to estimate whether a new unseen example should be regarded as an unknown unknown, outlying data point.
-In our own previous work \cite{Mundt2019}, we have identified this technique to also be fundamental in judging whether a randomly sampled latent vector is proximate enough to the observed data such that it results in a clear output of a generated model.
+In the original works that have proposed this model for open set recognition \citep{Scheirer2013,Scheirer2014, Bendale2015}, the cumulative distribution function is then used to estimate whether a new unseen example should be regarded as an unknown unknown, outlying data point.
+In our own previous work \citep{Mundt2022}, we have identified this technique to also be fundamental in judging whether a randomly sampled latent vector is proximate enough to the observed data such that it results in a clear output of a generated model.